Nuchal translucency test

 (another test that checks for birth defects).
-Nuchal translucency is usually done between 11 and 14 weeks of pregnancy.
+Nuchal translucency is usually done between the 11th and 14th week of pregnancy.

-A normal amount of fluid in the back of the neck during ultrasound means that it is very unlikely your baby has Down syndrome.
+A normal amount of fluid in the back of the neck during ultrasound means it is very unlikely your baby has Down syndrome or another genetic disorder.

-- A normal measurement at 11 weeks is up to 2 mm.
+- A normal measurement at 11 weeks is up to 2 millimeters (mm).

 - A normal measurement at 13 weeks, 6 days is up to 2.8 mm.

-More fluid than normal in the back of the neck means there is a greater risk of Down syndrome.
-However, it does not tell for certain that the baby has Down syndrome.
+More fluid than normal in the back of the neck means there is a higher risk of Down syndrome.
+But it does not tell for certain that the baby has Down syndrome.